 top of page

-Temporal Analysis of Ship Detections extracted using Remote Sensing
+Detection & Temporal Analysis of Shipping Activity using Radar Remote Sensing

-The two cases covered in this article can be accessed using the section hyperlinks below:
+The two cases covered in this post can be accessed using the Section hyperlinks below:

 SHIP DETECTION IN THE GULF OF KUTCH IN INDIA TO STUDY THE EXTENT OF REDUCED ECONOMIC ACTIVITY DUE TO CORONAVIRUS LOCKDOWN

-The result of the ship detection study is depicted in the image below - More than 33% reduction in shipping activity has been spotted in the Gulf of Kutch (based on the count of the ships detected).
+The result of the Ship Detection study is depicted in the map below - More than 33% reduction in maritime activity has been observed in the Gulf of Kutch based on the count of Ships detected.

 Object (Ship Detection) in Gulf of Kutch - 2019 vs 2020 - extracted using SAR (Sentinel-1) Imagery